Skip to main content

 • Due to the peculiar circumstances of schools with cooking kitchens exporting meals and the random nature of kitchen distribution, schools will not be required to make a DFC contribution towards kitchen maintenance and improvement schemes.

 • Schools will be informed of the inclusion of projects on the Capital Programme and of the requirement for a DFC contribution as soon as possible after approval by cabinet.
-They will be required to confirm their agreement to this contribution which then will be debited from school budgets.
-For uncompleted schemes the contribution will be collected from code 690101 (DFC contributions) and the money will be held in an earmarked reserve until such time as the scheme is completed.
-Upon completion of the scheme (or if a scheme doesn’t go ahead) this contribution will then be returned to the school, again on code 690101.
-At the same time the school will be charged its final contribution on code 606101 (Capital scheme – DFC) which may require an adjustment from the original amount to reflect the actual costs of the scheme.
+They will be required to confirm their agreement to this contribution, which will then be debited from the school’s DFC (CHD cost centre).
+The contribution will be taken from code 313701 (Capital Scheme DFC).
+Upon completion of the scheme, an adjustment may be made to the school’s DFC on code 313701 to reflect the actual costs of the scheme, if they differ from the original contribution.
+Similarly, if the project doesn’t go ahead, the contribution will be returned to the school on code 313701.

 School funded capital schemes